mathworks-ref-arch/matlab-aws-s3/README.md

 s3.shutdown;
 ```

-The interface supports a number of S3 features including credential-free authentication using IAM when running on EC2™.
+The interface supports a number of Amazon S3 features including credential-free authentication using IAM when running on EC2™.
 Please consult the documentation for more details.

 ## Supported Products:
 1. [MATLAB](https://www.mathworks.com/products/matlab.html) (R2017a or later)